Stephen MacMahon: Education and early career

 MacMahon was born in Scotland and emigrated with his family to New Zealand where he completed his school education.
 At age 16, he won a scholarship to study at the University of Canterbury Christchurch, from which he graduated in 1979.
 He went on to study in Australia at the UNSW Sydney School of Medicine, graduating in 1985.
-Subsequently, in 1996, UNSW Sydney awarded him the university's highest research degree (Doctor of Science in Medicine).
+Subsequently, in 1996, the UNSW Sydney Faculty of Medicine awarded him the university's highest research degree (Doctor of Science in Medicine).

 In 1985, the Australian Heart Foundation awarded MacMahon a 2-year post-graduate scholarship to undertake research at the US National Heart, Lung and Blood Institute and complete requirements for admission as a Fellow of the American College of Cardiology.
-In 1987, he was awarded a 2-year Research Fellowship by Green Templeton College at the University of Oxford.
+In 1987, he was awarded a 2-year Junior Research Fellowship by Green Templeton College at the University of Oxford.
 There, he worked in the Clinical Trials Services Unit of the Nuffield Department of Medicine with Professor Sir Richard Peto.

 In 1989, he moved back to New Zealand to a National Heart Foundation-funded academic position at the University of Auckland.
 He established a Clinical Trials Research Unit in the University Department of Medicine at Auckland City Hospital and was appointed Senior Lecturer and then Associate Professor of Medicine and Clinical Pharmacology.
 He remained in these roles until 1999, when he moved to Sydney to take up an appointment as Medical Foundation Professor of Cardiovascular Medicine at the University of Sydney.
 There, in partnership with Professor Robyn Norton AO, he established The George Institute for Global Health (then known as the Sydney Institute for International Health).
 In 2017, The George Institute moved its Australian university affiliation from the University of Sydney to UNSW Sydney.